Xtabel/Xtabel/README.md

 ### 🚀 About Me

-I'm passionate about the intersection of complex engineering and thoughtful design, building scalable solutions that users genuinely love.
+I'm passionate about solving complex problems through code while keeping the human experience at the centre of everything I build.

 - 🌱 I'm currently exploring **React Native**
 - 🎨 I'm also a **Product & User Experience Designer**